PyRAT Integration

 Getting set up is quick and easy.
 In order to use PyRAT, make sure an administrator has configured RSpace to use PyRAT and has set it as 'Available' in the System->Configuration panel.

-You can update your token at any time by entering a new value and clicking 'update'.
+You can update an existing token at any time by entering a new value and clicking 'Save'.

 Using PyRAT from RSpace